Seneca-BSA/bsa/docs/seh500/lab2.md

     Paste your assembly code into Blackboard along with a screenshot of the memory view showing the content of the four memory addresses.

-1. Cmomplete the code as necessary (ie. add all the necessary directives) and run it on your processor board.
+1. Complete the code as necessary (ie. add all the necessary directives) and run it on your processor board.
 Comment out any line(s) that are invalid with "@" and explain why in the comment.
 Answer each question (indicated with ?) directly in the commment of your code and paste your code into Blackboard for submission.

         mov R2, #          @ use the first 2 digits of your student ID
         mov R3, #          @ use the last 2 digits of your student ID